 With the interactive reader in March Madness, students provide vivid verbs that describe the action of the tale.
 Students also illustrate their tale to demonstrate that action.

-I’m so excited to bring these cuties into my classroom over the next few weeks!
+I’m so excited to bring these March activities into my classroom over the next few weeks!
 You can find everything here over in my store.
 Just click the product covers below to find them!

 Happy almost spring peeps!

-While you are over there checking them out, don’t forget to grab this FREEBIE!!
+Before you go check them out, be sure to click over and grab this FREEBIE!!
 (If you already own it, be sure you have downloaded the latest version!)